-Caring for patients having difficulty with the heart's rhythm and electrical signaling, our experts in Cardiac Electrophysiology & Pacing are the leaders in the diagnosis and care of patients with atrial fibrillation, ventricular tachycardia, Wolfe Parkinson White syndrome, flutter and other abnormal heart rhythms.
+Caring for patients having difficulty with the heart's rhythm and electrical signaling, our experts in Cardiac Electrophysiology & Pacing are the leaders in the diagnosis and care of patients with atrial fibrillation, ventricular tachycardia, Wolff Parkinson White syndrome, flutter and other abnormal heart rhythms.
 The Cardiac Electrophysiology & Pacing section has five state-of-the-art laboratories that offer a wide range of electrophysiology and mapping and ablation procedures to patients with suspected rhythm abnormalities.
 Other services include an Atrial Fibrillation Clinic, remote monitoring devices, genetic testing, a full range of pacemaker and cardioverter defibrillator (ICD) devices, biventricular pacemakers, removal of leads, advanced mapping and ablation therapy, Syncope Clinic and Device Clinic.

 In the Cardiac Electrophysiology & Pacing section, we offer a variety of highly specialized approaches to heart-rhythm problems.
 The procedures may be used to diagnose a heart problem or to treat it.
 Arrhythmia treatment depends on the type and severity of the arrhythmia.
 In some cases of arrhythmia, no treatment is necessary.
 These include:

 - Center for Atrial Fibrillation, comprised of electrophysiologists, cardiologists, cardiac surgeons, imaging specialists and specially trained nurses and researchers, specializes in the diagnosis and treatment of atrial fibrillation using the newest medications, cardioversion, ablation (PVAI) and surgical procedures.